puttak/bdproject/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or transform data │   │   └── download.py
+    │   │   └── reader.py
+    │   │   └── split_csse_data.py
+    │   │   └── structures.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn processed data into features for modeling │   │   └── build_features.py
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── train_model.py
+    │   │
+    │   ├── utils       <- Utility functions to be used elsewhere.
+    │   │   └── paths.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py